happyCupcake/happyCupcake/README.md

 -->

 ## About Me
 I'm a Computer Science student at the Georgia Institute of Technology, focusing on Artificial Intelligence, Machine Learning, and Systems Architecture.
-I enjoy building impactful, full-stack applications and working on various systems, such as embedded tools for race cars as well as mobile apps promoting sustainability.

 I've contributed to projects with 50K+ downloads, supported over 300 students as a teaching assistant, and developed software for autonomous vehicles and cybersecurity.
 I am always eager to connect with fellow professionals and explore new opportunities in the tech industry.
 Whether you're looking for a skilled developer to join your team or interested in discussing the latest advancements in technology, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/itzmrinali/).

 ---